serpi90/IS2Game/README.md

   - The effect is cumulative.

 - Cancellation: Instant card that removes an active permanent card from the game.
-  - The letter is chosen, it is not random.
+  - The card is chosen, it is not random.
   - You can not play if there are no permanent cards in effect.

-- Redo: Card that has the same effect as the last letter that was played.
+- Redo: Card that has the same effect as the last card that was played.
-  - If the last letter is instantaneous, it acts as an instant card.
+  - If the last card is instantant, it acts as an instant card.
-  - If the last letter is permanent, it acts as permanent card.
+  - If the last card is permanent, it acts as permanent card.
   - If the card indicates that a player or card must be chosen, it does not have to be the same.

 - Repeat: Instant Card reapplies the effect of the last tile on which a player fell after rolling the dice.